 - Record Bundesliga games by a Polish player - 355

 - Fastest hat-trick - 3 mins 22 seconds

 - Fastest four-goal haul - 5 mins 42 seconds

 - Fastest five-goal haul - 8 mins 59 seconds

-- Most goals by a substitute - 5
+- Most goals by a substitute in a game - 5

 - Most goals scored in a single UEFA EURO qualification campaign: UEFA EURO 2016 - 13